Getting Beyond Rejection

 Like apples of gold in settings of silver, is a word spoken at the proper time.
 (Proverbs 25:11 NASB)

-Maybe your sister is waiting for someone to tell her that she has seemed really stressed lately and that she should consider cutting down on her hours at work to spend more time with her family.
+Maybe your friend is just waiting for someone to tell her that she needs to quit living a double life by having sex with her boyfriend on Saturday nights and coming to church on Sunday mornings.
+Maybe your brother is waiting for someone to express concern about his porn addiction and his spiritual well-being.
+Maybe your sister is waiting for someone to tell her that she’s seemed really stressed lately and should consider cutting down on her hours at work to spend more time with her family.

 Maybe that someone should be you.